ngicks/gokugen/README.md

 )

 func main() {
-	innerScheduler := scheduler.NewScheduler(5, 0)
-	scheduler := gokugen.NewScheduler(innerScheduler)
+	scheduler := gokugen.NewMiddlewareApplicator(scheduler.NewScheduler(5, 0))

 	// Repository interface.
 	// External data storage is manipulated through this interface. var repository taskstorage.RepositoryUpdater
-	// When Sync-ing, this cb is used to determine task should be restored and re-scheduled in internal scheduler.
+	// When Sync-ing, this cb is used to determine task should be restored
+	// and re-scheduled in internal scheduler.
 	// (e.g. ignore tasks if they are too old and overdue.) var shouldRestore func(taskstorage.TaskInfo) bool
 	// workRegistry is used to retrieve work function associated to WorkId.